-- Add the carrots and simmer some more until the meat is tender (10 to 20 mins), adding water as it becomes necessary so the meat does not burn.
+- Stir in the carrots and simmer some more until the meat is tender (10 to 20 mins), adding water as it becomes necessary so the meat does not burn.

 - Let all the liquid evaporate.
 Add the onions, cook stirring until the onions become transparent.
 Stir in eggplant, bell pepper, tomato, oregano, garlic and Scotch bonnet pepper.
 Add 3 tablespoon of water and simmer covered over low heat until the vegetables are cooked through.
 Stir and add water as it becomes necessary (there should be some sauce in it).
 Season with salt and pepper to taste.